albertdev/dotfiles/doc/windows.md

 Also don't forget to pin it using `choco pin add -n slack`; it auto-updates and the MSI installer might remove Windows taskbar pins when choco runs the MSI file again.

+### Intel HD Graphics
+- Don't forget to click "Options and Support"
+  - On the "Hot Key Manager" tab, Disable "Manage Hot Keys" - the rotation shortcuts are a doozy

 ## Windows Subsystem for Linux (WSL)